ThomasNowProductions/BreathSpace/README.md

 # BreathSpace

-A Flutter application for breathing exercises and meditation.
+A Flutter app for breathing exercises and meditation to promote calm and relaxation.
+Features multiple breathing patterns, progressive exercises, AI-powered personalized recommendations, and complete localization in 11 languages.

 ## Documentation